 Slopes and Hills

 There are specific mowers for hills.
 All zero-turn mowers are not meant to be used on slopes or hills, and this is because the machine can easily overturn if you are not careful.
-Several of our operators lose control of the mower when it is more than 10 degrees.
+Several operators lose control of the mower when it is more than 10 degrees.

 Cuts